 The Rural Payments Agency (RPA) inspects at least 5% of hops imports from each non-EU country.
 The UK does not currently inspect imports of hops from the EU.

-- selling hops in the EU
+- marketing hops in the EU (including the UK)

-Hops produced in the UK
+Hops produced in the UK after Brexit

-Importing hops from the EU to the UK
+Importing hops to the UK after Brexit

 Hops imported into the UK must be accompanied by one of the following as evidence that they meet UK marketing standards: